 It is usually preferable to set <min-redundancy> instead - especially with autoscaling.

 when using metrics - example:

 When migrating from self-hosted to Vespa Cloud, one can safely remove

 unless one want to configure a metric-set.

-services.xml settings can be made to vary by instance, environment and region, see deployment variants.
+services.xml settings can be made to vary by tags, instance, environment and region, see deployment variants.